timjogorman/RicherEventDescription/guidelines.md

 a key Cold War CIA asset, died Friday.
 > **Grigory Kuznetsov** BRIDGING **"Rosebud"**

-Links that would otherwise be IDENTITY or APPOSITION, but are no longer valid.
-For
-instance:
+2. **Links that are temporally bound**, that is, where the relation either used to be true, will be true, or is only temporarily true:

 - **Ratzinger** was **Pope** until his retirement in 2013.
 >  **Ratzinger** BRIDGING **Pope**